 These three universities are Coventry University in the United Kingdom, Deakin University in Australia, and The Open University in the United Kingdom (UK).

-These three universities together offer 29 of the 34 online degrees offered by FutureLearn.
+These three universities offer 29 of the 34 online degrees FutureLearn offers.
 While these are all highly respected organizations, more diversity would have been welcome.

 - University of Aberdeen